Typhoon Amy (1991): Meteorological history

 Typhoon Amy originated from an area of persistent convection that was first noted by the Joint Typhoon Warning Center (JTWC) on the morning of July 13, 1991.
 Increased convection, slight pressure falls within a 24-hour period at Yap, and the lack of vertical wind shear led to the issuance of a Tropical Cyclone Formation Alert during the late morning hours of July 14 by the JTWC.
 Two hours later, the Japan Meteorological Agency (JMA) upgraded the system into a tropical depression.
-Although the overall cloud organization remained poor, deep convection persisted and a second alert followed was issued at 10:00 UTC on July 15.
+Although the overall cloud organization remained poor, deep convection persisted and a second alert was issued at 10:00 UTC on July 15.
 The JTWC classified the system as a tropical depression eight hours later.
 At the time of the upgrade, the depression was located about 670 km north-northwest of Yap.

 Despite the JTWC suggesting that significant deepening was unlikely, the depression steadily intensified as it tracked westward.
 The JTWC upgraded the depression into Tropical Storm Amy at 00:00 UTC on July 16, with the JMA following suit six hours later.
 That evening, the JMA reported that Amy had strengthened into a severe tropical storm.
 Meanwhile, Amy turned northwestward for about 18 hours on July 16 as a mid-tropsheric shortwave trough passed to its north that temporarily eroded a subtropical ridge to its north.
 Following the passing of the trough, strong subsidence allowed for the ridge to re-strengthen, resulting in a more westerly track by July 17.
 The JTWC upgraded Amy into a typhoon at 06:00 UTC on July 17; the JMA did the same at noon.
 At the time, the typhoon was located roughly 1,000 km east-southeast of Kaohsiung.

 Amy began to intensify at a faster rate on July 17 as it traversed the Luzon Strait.
-At 00:00 UTC on July 18, the JTWC increased the intensity of Amy to 120 mph, equivalent to a Category 3 hurricane on the United States-based Saffir-Simpson Hurricane Wind Scale (SSHWS).
+At 00:00 UTC on July 18, the JTWC increased the intensity of Amy to 120 mph, equivalent to a Category 3 hurricane on the United States–based Saffir-Simpson Hurricane Wind Scale (SSHWS).
 Later that day, both the JTWC and JMA agreed that Amy attained its peak intensity, with the JTWC estimating winds of 145 mph, equal to Category 4 status on the SSHWS, and the JMA estimating winds of 110 mph.
 The typhoon also began to unexpectedly accelerate as it crossed the Bashi Channel.
 By the evening of July 18, upper-level outflow became more restricted, signifying a weakening trend.
 On July 19, Amy made landfall near Shantou; the JTWC and JMA estimated winds of 120 mph and 90 mph respectively at the time of landfall.
 Upon making landfall, the system dissipated rapidly over the mountains in southeastern China.
 The JTWC ceased tracking the system at 00:00 UTC on July 20, with the JMA following suit 18 hours later.